TheGigabots/brain-ev3/README.md

 * Press center button on EV3 to boot

 ## WiFI Setup

-You *MUST* have a WiFi network with a visible SSID that
+You *MUST* have a WiFi network with a visible *SSID* that accepts a *password*.

+Many WiFi access points implement a scheme called 'captive portal' which requires you to accept terms or otherwise interact with a web page to get access.
+This is internet [kryptonite](https://en.wikipedia.org/wiki/Kryptonite) for things like internet connected robots.

+This may be your biggest barrier to creating a Gigabot so make sure to check this out in advance.

 * Select `Wireless and Networks`
 * Select `Wifi`